A Ranking Representation of Optimal Sequential Search

-Consider a representative consumer $i$ with unit demand from a set of available products, marked by $\mathcal{M}_i$.
-The consumer has complete awareness but incomplete information of $\mathcal{M}_i$: she knows all available alternatives, yet her information about each product is incomplete, rendering her evaluation of each product with uncertainty and preventing her from determining the exact utility of any product when she enters the market.
+Consider a representative consumer $i$ who plans to buy at most one from a set of available products in the market denoted by $\mathcal{M}_i$.
+While the consumer is aware of the existence of all items $\mathcal{M}_i$, she has only partial information on each product, which makes her evaluations on products uncertain and prevents her from determining the exact utility of any product.

-To resolve the uncertainty in product information that complicates purchase decision-making, a consumer can \textit{inspect} a product to uncover its full information and determine its utility.
-A product can only be purchased after its utility has been revealed through inspection.
-The consideration set consists of products inspected by the consumer.
-The consideration set at the time of purchase is denoted as $\mathcal{S}_i$, with $J_i$ representing its size.
-The consumer then selects one product from $\mathcal{S}_i$ for purchase.
-The set of uninspected products is defined as $\bar{\mathcal{S}}_i = \mathcal{M}_i \backslash \mathcal{S}_i$.
+To fully resolve uncertainty about product information, a consumer can \textit{inspect} a product to disclose its details and determine its utility.
+A product can only be purchased after its utility has been fully revealed through inspection.
+After each step, the consumer can decide to stop searching.
+The set of all inspected products at the time of stopping is denoted by $\mathcal{S}_i$, and $J_i$ denotes its size.
+Upon stopping, the consumer then selects one from $\mathcal{S}_i$ for \textit{purchase}.
+The set of uninspected products is denoted by $\bar{\mathcal{S}}_i = \mathcal{M}_i \backslash \mathcal{S}_i$.

-Because product inspections require time and effort to acquire and evaluate information, they are typically considered costly activities.
-Consumers must weigh the cost of search against the potential benefits of inspection to make optimal decisions.
-These include which products to inspect or purchase and when to stop searching.
-As illustrated in Figure \ref{fig:SSMDecisions}, a sequential search model follows a structured decision process, where each decision (green boxes) is made based on all information available at that point.
-The search data (white boxes) record, at each stage of the process, the set of alternatives faced and the corresponding choices made by the consumer.
+Inspections are costly.
+Consumers must weigh the cost of inspections against their potential benefits to make optimal decisions, including which products to inspect or purchase and when to stop searching.
+As shown in Figure \ref{fig:SSMDecisions}, a Weitzman-style sequential search process is captured by a multi-stage decision-making process, with each decision (green boxes) made based on all information obtained at that moment.
+The candidate actions (white boxes) capture, at each stage, the set of feasible alternatives and the consumer's sequential selections.